 - Radially symmetric contractions of oesophagus help push food downwards.

-- Rhythmic contractions and relaxation of oesophageal muscles result in the swift movement of food towards the gastro-oesophageal junction.
+- Rhythmic contractions and relaxations of oesophageal muscles result in the swift movement of food towards the gastro-oesophageal junction.

-Care needs to be taken about the health of oesophagus as negligence can cause severe disorders in the food pipe.
+Care needs to be taken about the health of oesophagus or food pipe as negligence can cause severe disorders in the food pipe.
 One such ailment of the food pipe is Oesophageal cancer.

-Disorder Of The Food Pipe – Esophageal Cancer
+Disorder Of The Food Pipe – Oesophageal Cancer

-It is a cancer of the food pipe where the abnormal cells multiply in an uncontrolled way.
-It is mostly diagnosed in people over the age of 60, however, not limited.
-When the tumour is small, it does not show any symptoms, it is only when they get bigger, the symptoms become apparent and develop.
-Commonly occurring symptoms are:
+It is a cancer of the food pipe where the cells multiply in an uncontrolled way.
+It is mostly diagnosed in people above 60 years of age.
+When the tumour is small, it does not show any symptoms.
+It is only when it enlarges, the symptoms become apparent and develop.
+The commonly occurring symptoms are:

 - Dysphagia – patient finds it difficult to swallow food